softworkz/embyuserwiki/Transcoding.md

-Media Browser has the ability to convert your media during playback in order to make it compatible with all of your devices.
+Emby has the ability to convert your media during playback in order to make it compatible with all of your devices.
 This process is known as transcoding.

 In most cases, the server and the apps will automatically select the ideal settings to achieve smooth playback.
 In some cases though, you may choose to provide your own configuration in order to improve the playback experience.

 ## App Settings

-Every Media Browser app will have a setting known as "Max streaming bitrate".
+Every Emby app will have a setting known as "Max streaming bitrate".
 This is the most important setting to configure within the app that you're trying to use, and will have the greatest effect on image quality.
 As you increase the bitrate quality will improve, but will require a faster connection between the device and server.

 # Server Settings